ExaWorks/psij-python/docs/user_guide.rst

 In all the above examples, we have submitted jobs without checking on what happened to them.
-Once that command has finished executing (which, for /bin/date should be almost as soon as the job starts) the resource manager will mark the job as complete, triggering PSI/J to do the same via the `JobStatus` attribute of the Job.
+Once that command has finished executing (which, for /bin/date should be almost as soon as the job starts) the resource manager will mark the job as complete, triggering PSI/J to do the same via the :class:`JobStatus
+<psij.job_status.JobStatus>` attribute of the Job.

 .. image:: states.png